Jrabin99/TS-Show-Case/README.md

 # Assignments - Excel Projects

-This repository contains a collection of Excel files that were completed as part of in-class assignments.
+This repository contains a collection of Excel files.
 These files showcase my skills in various data management tasks, including:

 - **Displaying Data**: Organizing and presenting data clearly in tables and charts.
 - **Sorting Data**: Sorting data in ascending or descending order based on different criteria.